 Anyways, just in case you’re a blogger who is trying to start your IGTV channel, here are the 5 things that you need to get started.

-Good Lighting: Good lighting is the single most important part of recording videos for IGTV; Especially if you’re an amateur like me.
+Good lighting is the single most important part of recording videos for IGTV; Especially if you’re an amateur like me.
 I don’t have any special tools to create good lighting.
 I rely on the light coming in from my windows.
+Preferably facing a window with soft even light.
+The better the light the higher the quality of your recording.
 A good time to record videos is between 2:00-5:00 pm.
-I’m sure it also depends on where you’re located in your home too.
 Just do a few test shots/videos to ensure that your videos aren’t too dark.

 Just do it y’all!
 Whatever you want to do, just do it.
 Learn from your mistakes, and get better!

-Have you created content on IGTV yet?
+Are you ready to start your IGTV?
 What are some thoughts and tips that you can offer?
 Let me know in the comments below.

 Shop This Look